A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

-Despite the leap that CoNDA~\cite{boroumand2019conda,boroumand2016pim,boroumand.arxiv17} represents for memory coherence in computing systems with PIM support, we believe that it is still necessary to explore other solutions for memory coherence that can efficiently deal with all types of workloads and PIM offloading granularities as well as different approaches to PIM. \juanr{In this direction, the design of new interfaces featuring memory coherence support across devices and memory (e.g., CXL~\cite{van2019hoti}, OpenCAPI~\cite{openCAPI, singh2020nero, singh2021fpga, singh2021accelerating}, OMI~\cite{coughlin2021higher}) can enable faster adoption of PIM by providing} \juanrr{a communication substrate on top of which efficient coherence and programming support can be built.}
+Despite the leap that CoNDA~\cite{boroumand2019conda,boroumand2016pim,boroumand.arxiv17} represents for memory coherence in computing systems with PIM support, we believe that it is still necessary to explore other solutions for memory coherence that can efficiently deal with all types of workloads and PIM offloading granularities as well as different approaches to PIM \omv{(e.g., bulk bitwise execution, as we have seen in Section~\ref{sec:PUM})}. \juanr{In this direction, the design of new interfaces featuring memory coherence support across devices and memory (e.g., CXL~\cite{van2019hoti}, OpenCAPI~\cite{openCAPI, singh2020nero, singh2021fpga, singh2021accelerating}, OMI~\cite{coughlin2021higher}) can enable faster adoption of PIM by providing} \juanrr{a communication substrate on top of which efficient coherence and programming support can be built.} \omv{Simpler \omvi{and even more efficient} coherence mechanisms are also \omvi{critical} to investigate.}